 6. Sticking to Standard Angles

 Explore your creativity by using different angles to take your shots.
 Find the perfect inviting angle during toasts such that the viewer feels like part of the audience.
 Use a drone to take high-angle photographs in outdoor settings.
-It will capture the entire surrounding in one shot.
+It will capture the entire surroundings in one shot.

 7. Ignoring the Fine Quality of Black And White Photos

-A wedding is a romantic event, and black and white photography creates a classic romantic mood.
+A wedding is a romantic event, and black-and-white photography creates a classic romantic mood.
 They also add timelessness to the photos and create a mysterious or moody factor.
 It makes the images look artistic.
 You don’t have to get everything in black and white.
 A few shots will do.

 How to Do a Good Job as a Wedding Photographer?